NoahHA/web-serial-scraper/README.md

 # PDF Generator for Mother of Learning Web Serial

 This project generates PDFs containing the text for the popular web novel Mother of Learning by Domagoj Kurmaic.
-I used Selenium to web scrape the chapter text and FPDF to generate the PDFs.
+I used Selenium to web scrape the chapter text and FPDF to generate the PDF.

 The reason I made this project was so that I could read offline when travelling or without internet connection.
 I also didn't like the look of the website and preferred to read it from a PDF.